 I was in a jail,

-snow shone on a branch.
+snow shone on an ashen branch.

 Whoosh, here rejoins now.Which reminds me.
 I knocked on my old school friend Sean's door when I was back in Cardiff on the weekend, only to confuse his brother Kevin with him when he opened the door.
 Oulipesque as that may appear, it is still a hint we don't get together enough these days.

 Sean and I exchanged beau présent haikus this year.

 Seek, ask, reassure.His based on the letters in mine: